Rudolf Maister: Marburg's Bloody Sunday

 On 27 January 1919, Germans awaiting the American peace delegation at the marketplace in Maribor (Marburg) were fired on by Slovenian troops under the command of Maister.
 Nine Germans were killed and more than eighteen were seriously wounded.
 The responsibility for the shooting has not been conclusively established.
 German sources accused Maister's troops of shooting without cause, while Slovenian witnesses, such as Maks Pohar, testified that the Germans (some still in the uniforms of the German paramilitary organization called the Green Guard) attacked the Slovene soldiers guarding the city hall.
 The Austrian Germans allegedly attacked the police inspector, Ivan Senekovič, and then pressed towards the Slovenian soldiers in front of the city hall.
 A Slovenian version of this event involves a German firing a revolver in the direction of the Slovenian soldiers, who responded spontaneously by firing into the civilian crowd.
 The event became known as Marburg's Bloody Sunday (Marburger Blutsonntag).

 Fight for Carinthia

-In November 1919, Maister's forces joined the Kingdom of Serbs, Croats and Slovenes Army's offensive in Carinthia.
+In April 1919, Maister's forces joined the Kingdom of Serbs, Croats and Slovenes Army's offensive in Carinthia.
 Maister joined them later and took part of the capture of Klagenfurt.
-After the Carinthian Plebiscite, in which majority of the local Slovenian population decided to remain part of Austria, Maister withdrew to private life.
+After the Carinthian Plebiscite, in which the majority of the local Slovenian population decided to remain part of Austria, Maister withdrew to private life.
 He spent most of his later life in an estate near Planina in Inner Carniola.